ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 Recognizing the Warning Signs

-The symptoms of ATTR cardiac amyloidosis develop insidiously, often over several years, making recognition challenging for both patients and physicians.
+In my experience treating patients with ATTR cardiac amyloidosis, the symptoms develop insidiously, often over several years, making recognition challenging for both patients and other physicians.
 The heart-related symptoms typically reflect the restrictive nature of the disease, where stiffened heart walls cannot fill properly with blood, leading to a specific pattern of heart failure.

-Shortness of breath represents the most common symptom, initially occurring only with significant exertion but gradually progressing to occur with minimal activity or even at rest.
-Patients often describe feeling winded when climbing stairs, walking uphill, or carrying groceries.
+Shortness of breath represents the most common symptom I see, initially occurring only with significant exertion but gradually progressing to occur with minimal activity or even at rest.
+My patients often describe feeling winded when climbing stairs, walking uphill, or carrying groceries.
 This breathlessness may be accompanied by fatigue that seems disproportionate to the level of activity, leaving patients feeling exhausted after tasks they previously completed easily.

 Swelling in the legs, ankles, and feet develops as the heart becomes less effective at pumping blood forward, causing fluid to back up in the circulation.
 This peripheral edema typically worsens throughout the day and may be accompanied by abdominal swelling or bloating as fluid accumulates in the abdomen.
 Some patients notice their shoes becoming tight or observe indentations in their skin when pressing on swollen areas.